Newfs in Literature

 "Lost Alice" (1858) by Mary W. A. Gibson

-Gibson was a British writer about whom little is known.
-This story, which appeared in Charles Dickens' literary magazine Household Words, features a woman whose Newf proves much more emotionally reliable and available than the man she marries.
+This grim short story, which appeared in Charles Dickens' literary magazine Household Words, features a woman whose Newf proves much more emotionally reliable and available than the man she marries.

 Martin Rattler (1858) by R. M .
 Ballantyne